harshikab2112/AICTE-Next-Gen-EY-GDS-Internship/README.md

 **Harshika Bansal**

 ## 📜 License
 This project is licensed under the **MIT License** – feel free to modify and distribute it.
-See the `LICENSE` file for more details.